 Bret Lott also stresses the role voice played in the signature styles of acclaimed American authors: “What made Hemingway’s and O’Connor’s and Carver’s writing important and meaningful and real is that they wrote from their own chair.
 They didn’t walk away from themselves in order to go sit in someone else’s.
 Lesson: Don’t leave you to go find your point of view and your story.
 You are all you have been given.
 This is who you are, and from where you ought and need to write.”

 Make a list of your five favorite books and five favorite films.
 Identify elements they have in common.
 (Exotic locales?
 Love triangles?
 Epic scope?)
-Notice if a particular theme or obsession arises again and again.
+Notice if a particular theme or obsession or question arises again and again.
 What you are drawn to speaks to what you should be writing.

 Each writer functions best at a specific intersection of time, place, and eternity, according to Flannery O’Connor.
 Why not put specificity to work in your favor?
 You’ve been born into a specific era and culture.
 You possess distinct life experiences and a certain style of thought.
 You remain steeped in all of the art and media consumed in your eighteen or eighty years on earth.